 Take a hike on the Müllerthal Trail

 The Müllerthal Trail comprises of three routes, which can be hiked separately or connected to create a 112km (70 mile) long stretch.

 I hiked a 20 mile section of the trail over two days, which you can read about here: Hiking the Müllerthal Trail in Luxembourg.

 After a week of wandering, Luxembourg is now firmly one of my favourite countries.
-I love the city for its unique structure and historical buildings, but above all, for how green it is; over one third of the capital is classed as a green space.
+I love the city for its unique structure and historical buildings, but above all, for how green it is.
+Over a third of the capital is classed as a green space.
 Its size and compact nature means that you only really need a few days to take it all in, making it the perfect place for a short city break.

 If, however, you are lucky enough to have ample time and access to transport, I would thoroughly recommend going further afield.
 Explore the more rural areas, go hiking and visit the old towns and castles scattered across this underrated little slice of Europe.